Erina Yamane

-Erina Yamane (山根 恵里奈, Yamane Erina) is a Japanese football player.
-She plays for JEF United Chiba.
+Erina Yamane (山根 恵里奈, Yamane Erina) is a Japanese former footballer who played as a goalkeeper.
 She formerly played for the Japan national team.

 Club career

 Yamane was born in Hiroshima on December 20, 1990.
 After graduating from JFA Academy Fukushima, she joined TEPCO Mareeze based in Fukushima Prefecture club in 2009.
 However, the club was disbanded for Fukushima Daiichi nuclear disaster in 2011.
 She moved to JEF United Chiba in 2012.
 She left the club in July 2017.
 In August, she joined Spanish Primera División club Real Betis.
 She played for the club in 2 seasons.
 In August 2019, she returned to JEF United Chiba.

 National team career

-In November 2008, Yamane was selected Japan U-20 national team for 2008 U-20 World Cup.
+In November 2008, Yamane was selected for Japan U-20 national team for 2008 U-20 World Cup.
 On January 15, 2010, she debuted for Japan national team against Chile.
 In July, she was selected Japan U-20 team for 2010 U-20 World Cup.
-In 2014, she was a member for 2014 Asian Cup and 2014 Asian Games.
+She was a member of Japan's squads for the 2014 Asian Cup and the 2014 Asian Games.
 Japan won the championship at Asian Cup and 2nd place at Asian Games.
 In 2015, she also played at 2015 World Cup and Japan won 2nd place.
 She played 23 games for Japan until 2017.